-I have wanted to write this text for a long time but delayed it ‒ for about ten years.
-There is not much to win in criticizing established concepts or institutions; it will annoy people, it creates negative vibes… Anyway, eventually I decided it’s worth it.
-Academic freedom is granted not to appease the mainstream, but to disagree with it.
+I have wanted to write this text for a long time but have put it off – for about ten years.
+There isn’t much to be gained by criticizing established concepts or institutions; it will upset people, it creates negative vibes… In the end, though, I decided it was worth it.
+Academic freedom isn’t granted to appease the mainstream, but to contradict it.

 Here is the thing: There is no such thing as Supply Chain Management (SCM).
-The term is as flawed as the concept it intends to represent.
-It is one of these bullshit terms which are happily adopted by the industry and then eagerly get picked up by the media.
-Industry loves bullshit terms: companies talk about Supply Chain Management, Big Data or Industry 4.0 without ever defining what these terms mean, without ever defining how they are different from the previous batch of terms they had used.
-You know what?
-That’s alright.
-There are plenty of people in management positions who are not able to make any substantial contribution whatsoever, so they need some fancy terms to fill the void.
-There are plenty of people in need of selling management consultancy, and they need to create the illusion that the next big thing is around the corner and companies (their prospective customers) need to be prepared.
-And there are plenty of journalists without any technical education who have to feed the 24/7 news stream and who are grateful for buzzwords which they can use to impress the few people who are left for their traditional media channel, and to create a sense of importance of their work.
+The term is as flawed as the concept it is supposed to represent.
+It is one of those bullshit terms that industry loves to adopt and then the media eagerly picks up.
+Industry loves bullshit: companies talk about Supply Chain Management, Big Data or Industry 4.0 without ever defining what these terms mean, without ever defining how they are different from the previous batch of terms they had used.
+And you know what?
+That’s okay.
+There are a lot of people in management positions who are not able to make any kind of substantive contribution whatsoever, so they need some fancy terms to fill the void.
+There are plenty of people who need to sell management consulting, and they need to create the illusion that the next big thing is just around the corner and companies (their potential customers) need to be prepared for it.
+And there are a lot of “journalists” with no technical training who have to feed the 24/7 news stream and are grateful for buzzwords they can use to impress the few people left for their traditional media channel and to create a sense of importance of their work.

 It’s not alright, however, if academics equally uncritically adopt ill-defined terms, teach them to students, name courses and even entire study programs after them.
 Technical terms serve as a shortcut reference to concepts which otherwise require many words to explain.
 Also, technical terms serve to increase clarity.
 In the case of Supply Chain Management, neither function is adequately performed.
 “But if thought corrupts language”, George Orwell warns in his 1946 essay “Politics and the English Language”, “language can also corrupt thought.
 A bad usage can spread by tradition and imitation, even among people who should and do know better”.
 Hence, we have good reason to assess terms we frequently use, especially in education, so we can use “language as an instrument for expressing and not for concealing or preventing thought”.

 The first reason why there is no Supply Chain Management is that there are no supply chains.
-The metaphor ‘chain’ in ‘supply chain’ creates the mental model of a linear, sequential association of organizations which in supply relationships does not exist.
-In fact, it is as far away from the truth as it gets.
-Instead, what we typically deal with is a complex web of interactions: Normally, any one company, be it a manufacturer or a retailer, has many suppliers, each of which, again, has many suppliers, and so on.
+The metaphor ‘chain’ in ‘supply chain’ creates the mental model of a linear, sequential connection of organizations that does not exist in supply relationships.
+In fact, it is about as far from the truth as it gets.
+Instead, we are usually dealing with complex webs of interactions: Typically, a company, be it a manufacturer or a retailer, has many suppliers, each of whom in turn has many suppliers, and so on.
 This cascade of supply relationships does not resemble a chain.

 If you think this differentiation is just an example of academic hairsplitting: it is not.
 It has real implications on the “management” part of “supply chain management”.
 Because not only do companies compete for business and new customers in the market, they also compete for their suppliers’ attention and their resources.
 They compete for supplier capacity.
 The reason why a company can run short of supply often is not necessarily general scarcity of raw material or general scarcity of supplier capacity, but prioritization decisions of suppliers in response to pressure from some of their (other) customers with particularly strong market power.
 These customers can be direct competitors (e.g., Samsung vs. Apple, Volkswagen vs. Daimler…) or may come from entirely different industries (Apple vs. Daimler).
 When a company exercises its market power to nudge suppliers into reallocation of resources, then companies with less relative market power are at disadvantage.
 In earlier research (first in my Master’s project, later in my PhD project), I found strong evidence for this effect in the automotive industry, in chemical processing, and in raw material trading.
 And I believe it is safe to assume that this pattern can be found in other industries where some buyers are powerful enough, and where some suppliers are dependent enough (dependency can be understood as the reverse of power) so that reallocation decisions on part of the suppliers can be enforced.